dylan-kuo/dylan-kuo.github.io/pages/about.md

 ## What Skills I have?

 For an overview of my skills, tools, frameworks, and methodologies that I've implemented are listed below.
-As I mostly use Python, SQL, and some mainstream data engineering technologies that makes me a confident data engineer.

 {% include skills.html %}